 Explore, experiment and be fearless trying things out ~ for these are the attributes of a virtuoso coder.
-To encourage you we have hidden a number of Easter eggs in MicroPython and the code editors (both TouchDevelop and Mu).
+To encourage you we have hidden a number of Easter eggs in MicroPython and the Python code editors.
 They're fun rewards for looking "under the hood" and "poking with a stick".